emiliofidalgo/obindex/README.md

 Our approach is detailed in:

-**On the Use of Binary Feature Descriptors for Loop Closure Detection**...
+**On the Use of Binary Feature Descriptors for Loop Closure Detection**
-Emilio Garcia-Fidalgo and Alberto Ortiz...
+Emilio Garcia-Fidalgo and Alberto Ortiz
-IEEE International Conference on Emerging Technologies and Factory Automation (ETFA)...
+IEEE International Conference on Emerging Technologies and Factory Automation (ETFA)
 Barcelona (Spain), 2014

 The paper can be downloaded from: http://emiliofidalgo.github.io/static/papers/conf_ETFA_Garcia2014.pdf